 Who doesn’t like a good fruit smoothie in the morning?
 Well, blend juice at Siam Paragon shopping centre in Bangkok certainly know how to sell em… ‘Morning love’ anyone?
 Or perhaps a ‘Smooth Bowel’?
 Excellent!

-To read the next installments of this series click here:
+To read the next instalments of this series click here:

 If you like this blog please feel free to share and we’d love to hear your comments and see your funny sign pics.